Flaco the owl dies after apparent collision with building on Upper West Side

-NEW YORK -- Flaco, the owl who escaped his enclosure from the Central Park Zoo, has died after an apparent collision with a building on the Upper West Side, the Wildlife Conservation Society announced.
+UPPER WEST SIDE, Manhattan -- Flaco, the owl who escaped his enclosure from the Central Park Zoo, has died after an apparent collision with a building on the Upper West Side.

 The Central Park Zoo released a statement Friday saying,